- Home

 Submission and Exchange of all paperwork

-Documents should be requested from the school before 28 March 2024 and must be submitted at least 10 school days before the appeal hearing date.
+Documents should be requested from the school no later than 23 March 2026 and must be submitted at least 10 school days before the appeal hearing date.

 Deadline for parent(s) / guardian(s) to submit late paperwork